ronalchn/strong_presenter/README.md

 end
 ```

 It wraps each item in the collection with the corresponding singular presenter inferred from the class name, but it can be set using the `:with` option in the constructor, or by calling `presents_with :user` (for example), in the class definition.
+The `::Collection` constant of each presenter will automatically be set to the collection presenter with a matching plural name.

 ### Model Associations